kranthiB/tech-pulse/docs/ops-mastery/dev-sec-ops.md

 5. **Security Economics Integration**: 73% of enterprises will integrate security risk quantification into development prioritization by 2026, creating truly risk-based development.

-**Market Impact Predictions**:
+#### Market Impact Predictions:

-- **DevSecOps Competitive Advantage**: Organizations achieving elite DevSecOps performance will capture market share 2.4x faster than competitors by 2027 through superior feature velocity and security posture.
+**DevSecOps Competitive Advantage**: Organizations achieving elite DevSecOps performance will capture market share 2.4x faster than competitors by 2027 through superior feature velocity and security posture.

-- **Security Talent Evolution**: 67% of security roles will require development or automation expertise by 2026, transforming security team composition and capabilities.
+**Security Talent Evolution**: 67% of security roles will require development or automation expertise by 2026, transforming security team composition and capabilities.

-- **Security-as-Code Dominance**: 92% of security and compliance requirements will be implemented as code by 2027, eliminating manual security processes in high-performing organizations.
+**Security-as-Code Dominance**: 92% of security and compliance requirements will be implemented as code by 2027, eliminating manual security processes in high-performing organizations.

-- **Experience-Focused Security**: Leading organizations will reduce security friction for developers by 84% while improving security outcomes through developer-centric security automation.
+**Experience-Focused Security**: Leading organizations will reduce security friction for developers by 84% while improving security outcomes through developer-centric security automation.

 The future of DevSecOps represents a profound transformation in how organizations approach security in software development.
 By embracing emerging technologies, integrating operational frameworks, addressing implementation challenges, and preparing for industry trends, organizations can achieve superior security outcomes while maintaining or enhancing development velocity.
 Organizations that successfully implement next-generation DevSecOps capabilities will gain significant competitive advantages through improved risk management, enhanced regulatory compliance, and accelerated feature delivery.